When we say we hope to “grow old gracefully”, we usually mean that aging is a privilege and not something to be fought.

 How Can Physical Therapy For Osteoporosis Help?

-If you are seeing a physical therapist after a break due to a sports injury or a fall, they may suggest that you have a bone density scan, which can help with a proper diagnosis.
+If you are seeing a physical therapist after a bone break due to a sports injury or a fall, they may suggest that you have a bone density scan to help with a proper diagnosis.

-If you are diagnosed with osteoporosis, then a DC physical therapy clinic will be an important part of your treatment.
+If you are diagnosed with osteoporosis, our DC physical therapy clinic can play an important part in your treatment.

 Your physical therapist will teach you a series of exercises designed to rebuild bone tissue and help slow the progression of the condition.